-Dear [Legislator]:
+Dear [Representative/Senator]:

-On behalf of the Milwaukee County Area Agency on Aging - an organization with the mission to improve the health and well-being for all older adult residents of Milwaukee County by acknowledging and overcoming structural racism, promoting health equity, improving communication and collaboration, and addressing all dimensions of wellness - we are writing regarding the FY 2024 federal funding for Older Americans Act (OAA) within the Administration for Community Living (ACL) in the U.S. Department of Health and Human Services.
+On behalf of the Milwaukee County Commission on Aging, I am writing regarding the FY 2025 federal funding for the Older Americans Act (OAA) within the Administration for Community Living (ACL) in the U.S. Department of Health and Human Services.
+The Commission on Aging is the designated Area Agency on Aging for Milwaukee County, an organization with the mission to improve the health and well-being for all older adult residents of Milwaukee County by acknowledging and overcoming structural racism, promoting health equity, improving communication and collaboration, and addressing all dimensions of wellness.

-Milwaukee County is home to 945,726 residents; 185,000 residents are older adults.
-In the next decade, we expect that our residents aged 65-85 years old will increase by 30,000 and our residents aged 85 and older will double.
+Milwaukee County is home to 916,205 residents; 190,241 of those residents are older adults.
+In the next decade, we expect that our residents aged 65 - 85 years old will increase by 30,000 and our residents aged 85 and older will double.
 We currently experience high demand for the services and programs we provide to our older adults.
 As we plan for the population of older adults in Milwaukee County to grow over the next several years, we anticipate that service demand will rise accordingly.
 Funding for OAA programs and services is essential to the health and independence of the older adults and caregivers we serve in your district.